 Annually, the ninth grade participates in a diversity and inclusion workshop on cultural appreciation that covers identity, micro-aggressions, and cultural competency skills.

-- NAIS People of Color Conference — a national conference attended by Oak Knoll educators for the past six years.
+- NAIS People of Color Conference — a national conference attended by Oak Knoll educators for the past seven years.

 - NJAIS Job Fair to Promote Diversity — with workshops on “Unconscious Bias Among the Well-Intentioned: How It Affects the Hiring Process” and “Supporting and Retaining Faculty of Color.”

 - Widening the Lens — a Diversity Conference at Far Brook School for New Jersey independent schools